 How to resolve a complaint on their own using the Internet.

-The Ombudsman also provides in-service trainings for residents, family council, long term care facility staff and churches.
+The Ombudsman also provides in-service training for residents, family council, long term care facility staff and churches.

 The Ombudsman works with facilities to identify issues and problem areas in Long-Term Care facilities and recommends needed changes.